-Siberian hamsters (Phodopus sungorus) are an excellent model for examining how melatonin modulates the neuroendocrine mechanisms associated with aggressive behavior, since these animals exhibit robust shifts in morphology, physiology, and behavior on a seasonal basis, including increased aggression during the non-breeding season.
+Siberian hamsters (Phodopus sungorus) are an excellent model for examining how melatonin modulates the neuroendocrine mechanisms underlying aggressive behavior, since these animals exhibit robust shifts in morphology, physiology, and behavior on a seasonal basis, including increased aggression during the non-breeding season.
 In addition, Siberian hamsters primarily use photoperiod as an environmental cue to coordinate reproduction and its associated behaviors with the breeding season.
-Thus, these natural seasonal adaptations be elicited in a laboratory setting by housing animals in light cycles that mimic the photoperiods of the breeding and non-breeding seasons.
+Thus, these natural seasonal adaptations can be elicited in a laboratory setting by housing animals in light cycles that mimic the photoperiods of the breeding and non-breeding seasons.

 Click on the “Research” menu links above to learn more about my current projects!